bajserowiczMikolaj/CompetitionWeb-Full-Stack-Project/README.md

 spring.datasource.url: The URL for your MySQL database. spring.datasource.username: The username for your MySQL database. spring.datasource.password: The password for your MySQL database.
-To configure the frontend application, you need to edit the .env file.
-Here is the variable you can configure:

 REACT_APP_API_URL: The URL for the backend API.
 Usage
 To create a competition, click on the "Create Competition" button on the main web page.
 Fill in the necessary information, such as the competition name, date, and location, and click the "Create" button.

-To sign up players for a competition, click on the "View Details" button next to the competition you want to sign up for.
-Click on the "Sign Up" button and fill in the necessary information, such as the player name, age, and contact information.
+To sign up players for a competition, click on the "sign in" button on competition card you want to sign up for.
+Click on the "Sign Up" button and fill in the necessary information, such as the player name, age,belt, weight division. you will recive conformation email after register is complete.

-Built with
+## Built with
 This project was built with:

 Spring Boot